Nakhon Phanom, Thailand: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-If you vacation in Nakhon Phanom during June, you are likely to see that it can be very hot and very rainy.
-Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the 70s F (mid 20s C).
-In terms of precipitation, you can expect it to rain about half of the time.
+If you visit Nakhon Phanom during November, you might find that it is really hot and dry with little rain.
+Temperatures tend to hover around the 80s F (low 30s C) during the day, while at night they can dip into the low 60s F (high 10s C).

 What to wear/what to pack: